mike-flanagan/king_county_property_values_analysis_predictive_model/README.md

 My methodology implements the CRISP-DM model for exploratory data analysis, cleaning, modeling, and evaluation.
 I use descriptive and inferrential statistics to evaluate a test dataset, including hypothesis testing with t-tests and analysis of variance.
 From my inferrences, I developed predictive models with use of polynomial features, categorical dummy variables, as well as several engineered features.
 Finally, I deployed and evaluated linear regression models using a filter method F-test to find K best, and wrapper method recursive feature elimination cross-validation.
 Models were evaluated primarily on the RMSE of training and testing data in a train-test-split.

 Tools used include Python, NumPy, Pandas, SciPy, StatsModels, and SciKit Learn.
 Visualizations were created with MatPlotLib and Seaborn.

+## Conclusion
+After running and evaluating different models, I selected the model which returned the lowest Root Mean Square Error.
+The model state was saved using pickle and imported in to the holdout notebook, where it generated predictions for property sale prices, which were exported to the **data/** folder as a csv file.
+The predictions will be evaluated against the true sale price of all properties in the holdout dataset.

+## Further Actions
+Once the holdout data predictions are evaluated, I would again step through the CRISP-DM process to see if the model could be improved.
+There is no one correct approach to evaluating and using the data, but to go further, it would be useful to improve my domain expertise in real estate, develop a deeper familiarity with the market in King County, and utilize the insights of others who may have a different creative approach.
+I have outlined other thoughts on how the model could be improved with more ideas on cleaning and feature engineering in the final notebook.

 ## Index
 - **data/** — houses datasets used throughout project.